MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 #### Publish to Power BI in Excel

-The Publish to Power BI feature has been removed from Excel.
-This change does not affect prior versions of on-premises Office.
+The Publish to Power BI feature is removed from Excel.
+This change doesn't affect prior versions of on-premises Office.

-Users are encouraged to transition to the Power BI service, which provides a more robust set of features, including the ability to import Excel workbooks from OneDrive and SharePoint document libraries for viewing in Power BI.
+Transition to the Power BI service for a more robust set of features, including importing Excel workbooks from OneDrive and SharePoint document libraries for viewing in Power BI.
 Existing local workbooks can still be downloaded from Power BI workspaces, and Excel data models can be published as Power BI semantic models with scheduled refresh.

 For more information about this transition and how to migrate your Excel workbooks, see [Migrating your Excel workbooks](deploy.md#migrating-your-excel-workbooks).